Roro Jonggrang: Summary

-The Interpretation
+Interpretation

-This legend is a local popular folklore that connects and explains the supernatural origin of Central Java's famous archaeological sites; such as of the Ratu Boko palace, the Durga statue in northern cella/chamber of the main Prambanan shrine, and the Sewu temple complex nearby.
-Although the temples itself dated from circa 9th century, the legend was composed in later times, probably during Mataram Sultanate era.
+This legend is a local popular folklore that connects and explains the supernatural origin of Central Java's famous archaeological sites; such as the Ratu Boko palace, the Durga statue in the northern cella/chamber of the main Prambanan shrine, and the Sewu temple complex nearby.
+Although the temples date from circa the 9th century, the legend was composed in later times, probably during the Mataram Sultanate era.

 According to tradition, this thousandth temple is part of the Sewu temple compound (sèwu means "thousands" in Javanese), and the Princess is the image of Durga in the north cell of the Shiva temple at Prambanan, still known as Rara Jonggrang or Slender Virgin.